2019 Men's EuroHockey Championship III

 The 2019 Men's EuroHockey Championship III was the 8th edition of the men's EuroHockey Championship III, the third level of the European field hockey Championships organized by the European Hockey Federation.

 It was held from 28 July to 3 August 2019 in Gibraltar.
 The tournament also served as a qualifier for the 2021 EuroHockey Championship II, with the finalists Croatia and Switzerland qualifying.

 Croatia won their first EuroHockey Championship III title by defeating Switzerland 5–4 in the final.
 The hosts Gibraltar won the bronze medal by defeating Portugal 7–2.

+In a rather high-scoring tournament, 110 goals were scored across the 20 games.

 Qualified teams

 The following eight teams, shown with pre-tournament world rankings, competed in the tournament.

 Results

 All times are local (UTC+2).